Jason Carter (politician): Carter Center

-In November 2015, Jason Carter became Chair of the Board of Trustees of the Carter Center.
-He had previously served on the Board since 2009.
+In November 2015, Carter became chair of the board of trustees of the Carter Center.
+He had previously served on the board since 2009.

 Personal life

 Carter's wife, Kate, is a high school teacher and former journalist with the Athens Banner-Herald, where she won several awards.
 They have two sons, Henry (b.
 2006) and Thomas (b.
 2008).

 Carter gave a eulogy at his grandfather's state funeral in January 2025.